 Brush the surface with a little egg wash.

-Sprinkle about 1 Tbsp of pork floss and 1 Tbsp of green onions over the dough.
+Sprinkle about 1 tablespoon of pork floss and 1 tablespoon of green onions over the dough.

 Fold the seams together and pinch to seal.